 The cost of living web site Numbeo is a handy tool.

-It calculates average costs you are likely to pay for day to day grocery items and below are some examples:
+It calculates average costs you are likely to pay for day to day grocery items in 2022, below are some examples:

 - Milk (1 litre) £0.95

 - Local Cheese (1kg) £6.15